 - Dessert for a crowd: cheesecake is such a favorite for most people, so bake this recipe in a rectangular pan (the cake will not be as tall as you can see in the images), and then you can cut it into smaller squares and feed many more guests.
 If you do two cheesecakes you can serve dessert to 24 persons or so, depending on the size of the bars.

 I am very particular about not adding starches (flour, cornstarch) to my cheesecake fillings.
-I know the oven and refrigerator will accomplish what I want: the creamiest cheesecake that cuts perfectly.

 - Eggs: fresh, large.

-- Sugar: white granulated sugar works best.
+- Sugar: white granulated sugar.

 Chocolate crust for cheesecake